Linearizing Algebraic Matroids: Introduction

 Algebraic matroids are more complicated.
 Let $P\subseteq k[x_1, \ldots, x_n]$ be a prime ideal and $M(P)$ denote the induced algebraic matroid.
-From the definition, a set of variables $I$ is independent in $M(P)$ if the ideal $P$ does not contain a polynomial supported on $I$, and verifying this requires {\em polynomial} elimination, which is computationally difficult.
-For example the authors of \cite{MS} work with an algebraic matroid from rigidity theory, defined over $\mathbb{C}$, in which the polynomial relation giving a minimal dependence relation on 10 variables has degree 18 and $1,018,050$ monomials (the $K_{3,3}$-plus-one-circuit polynomial).
-This matroid is, however, $\mathbb{C}$-representable, and in a $\mathbb{C}$-representation, the corresponding linear dependence can be described by $10$ numerical coefficients.
+From the definition, a set of variables $I$ is independent in $M(P)$ if the ideal $P$ does not contain a polynomial supported on $I$, and verifying this requires {\em polynomial} elimination, which is computationally difficult. \begin{example} The matroid from Example \ref{ex: small matroid} is also $\mathbb{R}$-algebraic, as is any $\mathbb{R}$-representable matroid.
+For example, we can set $P = \langle x_1 + x_2\rangle\subseteq \mathbb{R}[x_1,x_2,x_3]$.
+Then the map $\varphi(i) = x_i$ certifies that the matroid is algebraic. \end{example}